I called and left a message, but no one called me back.

 I was dropped for non-payment, now what do I do?

 Once you enroll in classes, you need to check to see when your tuition is due.
 If tuition is not paid by the due date, you will be dropped for non-payment.
-You can re-enroll in classes, however, you will be charged a $50 reinstatement fee.

 I had a 504 plan or an IEP in high school, can I get this in college?